Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 8: Jet
 ^^^^^^^^^^^^^^

 This example demonstrates the application of a velocity field to spheres based on a Cartesian grid projection.
 Although it does not represent a physical scenario, a geyser-like effect has been simulated using a cylindrical shape, directing the particle velocities towards a specified speed.
 Future developments will involve applying non-uniform velocity fields to simulate more complex fluid configurations.
-Input files are available here: ``exaDEM/example/spheres/jet/step1.msp and step2.msp`` but doesn't correspond to the picture (less particles)
+Input files are available here: ``exaDEM/example/spheres/jet/step1.msp and step2.msp`` but doesn't correspond to the picture (less particles).

 .. |ex10starthalf| image:: ../_static/ExaDEM/jet_half_start.png
    :width: 250pt